Greenwich: Riverfront

-Near the Cutty Sark site, a circular building contains the entrance to the Greenwich foot tunnel, opened on 4 August 1902.
+Near the Cutty Sark site, a cylindrical building contains the entrance to the Greenwich foot tunnel, opened on 4 August 1902.
 This connects Greenwich to the Isle of Dogs on the northern side of the River Thames.
 The north exit of the tunnel is at Island Gardens, from where the famous view of Greenwich Hospital painted by Canaletto can be seen.

 Rowing has been part of life on the river at Greenwich for hundreds of years and the first Greenwich Regatta was held in 1785.
 The annual Great River Race along the Thames Tideway finishes at the Cutty Sark.
 The nearby Trafalgar Rowing Centre in Crane Street is home to Curlew and Globe rowing clubs.

 The Old Royal Naval College is Sir Christopher Wren's domed masterpiece at the centre of the heritage site.
 The site is administered by the Greenwich Foundation and several of the buildings are let to the University of Greenwich and one, the King Charles block, to Trinity College of Music.
 Within the complex is the former college dining room, the Painted Hall, this was painted by James Thornhill, and the Chapel of St Peter and St Paul, with an interior designed by James 'Athenian' Stuart.
 The Naval College had a training reactor, the JASON reactor, within the King William building that was operational between 1962 and 1996.
 The reactor was decommissioned and removed in 1999.